siglens/siglens-docs/docs/spl-docs/evaluation-functions/conversion-functions.md

 For the `<mask>` argument, you can specify a default subnet mask like `255.255.255.0`.

-You can use this function with the `eval` and `where` commands, in the `WHERE` clause of the `from` command, and as part of evaluation expressions with other commands.
+You can use this function with the `eval` and `where` commands, and as part of evaluation expressions with other commands.

 ### Example